Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

 The cancellation fee is included in House of Travel's booking confirmation fine print but there's no specific reference to cancellations that come about when the travel cannot be supplied.

+"Our priority is and always will be our customers and we are working through every case individually to determine what options are available for our customers, including credits and refunds which are constantly being updated by suppliers.

+"We are continually reviewing our procedures and policies while this unprecedented situation develops."

-The Robsons' travel credit came with a $300 re-booking fee but Maxine said they already had more travel booked next year and preferred the refund.
+The Robsons' travel credit came with a $300 rebooking fee but Maxine said they already had more travel booked next year and preferred the refund.

 It means House of Travel will deduct $2820 in cancellation fees, despite the cancellation not being the fault of the couple.